-Today, we extend our discussion of self-judgment into the realm of relationships, examining its connections to vulnerability and trust.
+Let’s talk about self-judgment in the realm of relationships and examine its connections to vulnerability and trust.

-As Toni Morrison implied, those who seek happy, healthy romantic relationships must first love themselves, and take a good, hard look at their dreams.
+Those who seek happy, healthy romantic relationships must first love themselves.
+It causes them to take a look at their dreams.
 Here’s why:

-The stories lovingly read aloud to us as children often have an unintended side-effect: in combination with other culturally-transmitted fairytales, storybooks confound our expectations of reality, and warp our personal narratives.
+Fairytale stories often have an unintended side-effect.
+Storybooks shape expectations of reality and warp our personal narratives.

-As fairytale logic deprives us of agency and individuality, it leaves us suspended in a state of anticipation, in which our only job is to construct elaborate fantasies of romantic resolution, redemption, and bliss.
-This bliss, of course, arrives as soon as our fundamentally inadequate selves finally come into contact with another who judges us worthy and completes us.
+Fairytale logic leaves you suspended in a state of anticipation.
+There, your only job is to construct elaborate fantasies of romantic resolution, redemption, and bliss.
+This bliss arrives as soon as you finally come into contact with another who judges you worthy.

-As long as we see ourselves in this way—in need of universal and unconditional approval by others, in need of perfection, in need of “another half” – our relationships with ourselves and with others will suffer.
+As long as you see yourself in this way—in need of universal and unconditional approval by others, in need of perfection, in need of “another half”—your relationship with yourself and anyone else will suffer.

-Luckily, our awareness of this phenomenon gives us the power to avoid it!
+Luckily, awareness of this phenomenon gives you the power to avoid it!

-Understanding that neither happiness nor strong relationships are built through seeking others’ approval, we can make a different choice.
+Understanding that neither happiness nor strong relationships are built through seeking others’ approval, you can make a different choice.

-We can make a commitment to belong to ourselves first.
-We can take back agency, and follow our own dreams.
-We can commit to treating ourselves with compassion and acceptance despite human imperfections.
-After all, we are consistency-loving creatures, and the way we see ourselves roughly translates into the way we perceive others and their judgments!
-We can even get to know ourselves, so that we can answer the questions in the Love Maps exercise!
+You can make a commitment to belong to yourself first.
+Take back agency and follow your own dreams.
+Commit to treating yourself with compassion and acceptance despite human imperfections.
+After all, we are consistency-loving creatures, and the way we see ourselves roughly translates into the way we perceive others and their judgments.
+You can even get to know yourself and answer the questions in the Love Maps exercise!

-Having done this, we can trust ourselves to do the same for others.
-We can commit to treating our partners with compassion, learning about their vulnerabilities, their values, and their dreams, building strong Relationship Houses, and enjoying the consequences of acting with purpose and integrity.
+Having done this, you can trust yourself to do the same for others.
+You can commit to treating your partner with compassion, learning about their vulnerabilities, their values, and their dreams, building strong Relationship Houses, and enjoying the consequences of acting with purpose and integrity.

-By making these choices, confronting these misconceptions, and getting to know ourselves and each other more deeply, we grow better equipped to build strong, healthy bonds.
-As Dr. Gottman explains, the presence or absence of trust in your relationships may have a greater literal impact on your life than you ever imagined:
+By making these choices, confronting misconceptions, and getting to know each other more deeply, you are better equipped to build strong, healthy bonds.
+As Dr. John Gottman explains, the presence or absence of trust in your relationships may have a greater literal impact on your life than you ever imagined: